 Gatekeeper allows you to delegate data input to suppliers with Public Forms.
 Choose what information you require from suppliers and then mandate its submission via your form.

-Delegating responsibility in this way to suppliers not only saves your internal team from having to chase, it gives you better control of your supplier base, compliance within your business and controls the level of risk you’re introducing through new relationships.
+Delegating responsibility in this way to suppliers gives you greater control of your relationships, enhances compliance within your business and helps you to control the level of supplier risk you’re introducing through new relationships.

-2. Centralise supplier records and documentation to make your business audit-proof
+2. Centralise supplier records and documentation to make your business audit-Ready

 If you are unable to quickly find and access documents such as security certificates or reports, especially when your business is being audited, you can leave your business open to sanction.